 Below we’ll explore what these regulations entail to help you properly mark and label your hazardous waste containers.

-For shipments of hazardous material and wastes, the DOT requires each non-bulk package (maximum capacity no more than 119 gallons) to display, at a minimum:
+For shipments of hazardous materials and wastes, the DOT requires each non-bulk package (maximum capacity no more than 119 gallons) to display, at a minimum:

 The DOT also requires that labels be properly placed on the container so that they are not missed by handlers.
 The labels must appear in their entirety and should not be placed near any other markings on the surface.
 To avoid being missed, never place labels near the bottom of a container.